Sydney-Informatics-Hub/Microscopy-Segmentation/tools/README.md

 conda env update --file environment.yaml
 ```

-Further, the toolkit requires the installation of the [IMOD software package](https://bio3d.colorado.edu/imod/).
+To leverage conversions to/from IMOD, the toolkit requires the installation of the [IMOD software package](https://bio3d.colorado.edu/imod/).

 ## Overview

-The following conversion tools have been built as part of this project:
+The following conversion tools are currently build as part of this project:

 ```mermaid